anupsd1/NumericalAnalysis/README.md

-# NumericalAnalysis
-Data analysis using the data given in excel file Numerical Analysis-I
+Numerical Analysis-I
 You will use following data set for the analysis for which the variable description is given in the table below.